wfercanas/wfercanas.com/src/content/frontend/230630-load-fonts-with-fontface-api-and-react.md

 - acme.typography.label.large.weight = 500
 - acme.typography.label.large.font = “Open Sans, sans-serif”

-In practice, if we need to add a label in its large variant inside a card and we have a _<Text />_ component to make it work, it would look like this:
+In practice, if we need to add a label in its large variant inside a card and we have a Text component to make it work, it would look like this:

 ```js
 function Card() {